bvstt1/odin-recipes/README.md

 ## Usage
 1. Open the `index.html` file in your preferred web browser.
 2. Review the structure and content.
-3. Edit the file to modify the content, add more elements, or customize the layout.

 ## License
 This project is part of **The Odin Project** curriculum and follows its guidelines for educational purposes.